-Why have some people been getting a third COVID-19 dose early?
+Q: Why were some people allowed to get a third COVID-19 dose early?

-Both the Pfizer and Moderna messenger RNA (mRNA) vaccines require two doses for full effectiveness for most people.
-For a very small percentage of people (approximately 3% of Ohioans and the U.S. population) who are immunocompromised, a third dose of mRNA vaccine is now recommended.
+A: Both the Pfizer and Moderna messenger RNA (mRNA) vaccines require two doses for full effectiveness for most people.
+For a very small percentage of people (approximately 3% of Ohioans and the U.S. population) who are immunocompromised, a third/additional dose of mRNA vaccine is now recommended.
 This recommendation applies to people who have moderately or severely weakened immune systems and may have insufficient response to a two-dose vaccine regimen.
-This is not a booster dose to address waning immunity.
-The additional dose is a three-dose primary series for people with conditions or undergoing treatments that may cause moderate to severe immune system compromise and therefore a weaker initial response.
+The additional dose is for people with conditions or undergoing treatments that may cause moderate to severe immune system compromise and therefore a weaker initial response.
 These conditions include, but are not limited to:

 - Active treatment for a solid-tumor cancer or a blood, bone marrow, or lymph cancer.

 - Receipt of a solid organ transplant and use of related immunosuppressive drugs.

 - Receipt within the past two years of a CAR-T-cell transplant or taking related immunosuppressive drugs.